Types of Full Face Respirator Masks For Respiratory Protection Explained

 1. Air-purifying respirators (APRs)

-Air-purifying respirators are those that utilize filters/cartridges to eliminate hurtful or hazardous pollutants from the air.
-These respirators are reusable, and they filter air particulates like specks of dust, metal exhaust, fog, fumes, gases, and so on.
+Air-purifying respirators utilize filters or cartridges to eliminate harmful or hazardous pollutants from the air.
+These reusable respirators filter air particulates such as dust, metal exhaust, fog, fumes, gases, etc.

 • Half-face mask (covering the face from the nose to underneath the jaw)